 In addition to an application for admission, students may be required to submit the following before registering for classes:

 - TSI Placement Scores (if not exempt from the TSI Assessment by SAT, ACT, STAAR, or college coursework)

-- Final High School Transcript (with graduation date)
+- Final, Official High School Transcript (with graduation date)

 Students interested in receiving Financial Aid must complete a FAFSA (Free Application for Federal Student Aid).
 SPC MUST BE designated as an institution to receive your FAFSA.
 Aid cannot be awarded to students in the program if SPC has not received the student's FAFSA.